-• Increase of \$43 in external product development expenses related primarily to an increase in costs associated with the manufacturing of material for ALXN1210 and ALXN6000 clinical research activities as compared to the same period in 2016.

-The following table summarizes external direct expenses related to our clinical development programs.
+Increase of \$9.3 in external product development expenses related primarily to an increase in costs associated with the manufacturing of material for ALXN1210.
+This increase was in part offset by a decrease in costs associated with the manufacturing of material for ALXN6000 clinical research activities as compared to the first quarter of 2017.
+The following graph summarizes expenses related to our clinical development programs.
 Please refer to "Clinical Development Programs" above for a description of each of these programs: